Creating agentic workflows

 1. To create a branch, either:

 • Click the add icon icon.
-From the Create new tab, click and drag the Branch control onto the canvas.
+From the Flow nodes tab, click and drag the Branch control onto the canvas.
 You can drop the control directly on a connector line or anywhere on the canvas.

-• Select the connector line between the two nodes and click add add icon.
-Click Branch.
+• Click the connector line between start and end nodes.
+Select Add a flow control > Branch.
 A branch is automatically inserted onto the connector line.

 Add paths